wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;The very fact of your experiencing your own world implies duality inherent in all experience.

 **M:**&ensp;Verbally — yes.
 But your words do not reach me.
 Mine is a non-verbal world.
 In your world the unspoken has no existence.
-In mine — the words and their contents have no being.
+In mine — the words and their contents have no beïng.
 In your world nothing stays, in mine — nothing changes.
 My world is real, while yours is made of dreams.

 **Q:**&ensp;Yet we are talking.